Living in Saudi Arabia

 Can I take my family?

-Can my family visit me?
+Can my family and friends visit me?

 What is the shopping like?
 Can I find everything I need in the stores there?